 If you receive an error message about versions, you can ignore this message and proceed.
 It refers to connecting to MariaDB.

-In order for your connections to a database server to be made with MariaDB or MySQL, you must specify the port if it is not the default port 3306.
-Indeed, without specifying the port, it will be the default port that will be used, so 3306.
+In order to connect to a database server with MariaDB or MySQL, you must specify the port, if it is not specified then, the default port is 3306.

 Connection scripts use, for example: